liavila/spotify_insights/README.md

 *Credentials (in our case client ID, client secret, access, and refresh tokens) should always be securely stored to prevent unauthorized access.
 We used the `os` library to store these credentials as environment variables, and accessed them in our scripts without the need to hardcode them.*

-## Step 1: Use the script to connect to the Spotify API and collect data
+## Step 1: Create DAG to run scripts to connect to the Spotify API and run pipeline

+The DAG was created to run on Google Cloud Composer, schedule was set up for running daily at 8am UTC.
+Credentials needed were added and tasks were set for the execution of the scripts.
+To reduce complexity, `BashOperator()` was used to run python scripts.

 <p align="center">
   <kbd><img src="images/dag_sample.png" width=500></img></kbd>